gulshan2702/gulshan/README.md

-hello gulshan this is the 1st time you are using git!
+hello gulshan this is the 1st time you are using git!!